Kacey Jennings Fonner

 PRESENTATIONS

-• “Agency Charges 101: Navigating EEOC & PHRC Investigations with Confidence”, 42nd Annual Barley Snyder Employment Law Seminar (May 2025)
+• “Agency Charges 101: Navigating EEOC & PHRC Investigations with Confidence,” 42nd Annual Barley Snyder Employment Law Seminar (May 2025)

 Nikolajs V. Gaikis

-Nikolajs (pronounced nickel-ice) is a member of Barley Snyder’s Employee Benefits Practice Group, focusing on all aspects of employee benefits, executive compensation, and employment and payroll taxes.
-Nikolajs’ employee benefits practice includes matters about 401(k) and profit sharing plans, welfare benefit plans, pension plans, and other fringe benefits.
-A sizable portion of Nikolajs’ practice is devoted to correcting non-compliant plans with the IRS’s and DOL’s correction programs.
+Nikolajs (pronounced nickel-ice) is a member of Barley Snyder’s Employee Benefits and Tax Practice Groups, focusing on all aspects of employee benefits, executive compensation, and representation before the IRS.
+Nikolajs’ employee benefits practice includes matters about 401(k) and profit-sharing plans, welfare benefit plans, private and public pension plans, and other fringe benefits.
+Nikolajs also assists businesses in correcting non-compliant plans with the IRS’s and DOL’s correction programs.
+Nikolajs also drafts non-qualified executive compensation plans that are compliant with Section 409A.

 Before joining Barley Snyder, Nikolajs was an Honors Program Attorney with the IRS, Office of Chief Counsel in its Litigation & Advisory division.
 At Chief Counsel, he litigated and advised on dozens of cases across a wide variety of issues in the U.S. Tax Court.
 Nikolajs brings his Chief Counsel mindset and experience to all his clients’ matters to protect their interests before the IRS.